EntropyGenerator/necore/README.md

 We provide direnv for development environment.

-## Database
+## Database and Backup

 Currently we use sqlite3 since it's lightweight and easy to backup.
+It's stored in `./database.sqlite3`.

 We store article contents in `./contents/{id}/`.